Access for All

 We are delighted to have been awarded funding from the Cornwall National Landscape as part of the Access for All grant programme, made possible with thanks to the Defra National Access for All Fund.

 You can now discover more about accessibility and facilities available in these areas, including some in more remote locations.
 These resources also suggest alternative sites: for example, if cliff-top mine workings at St Agnes in Area A7 are too challenging, why not try Geevor (Area A1) with parking off the main road and more developed tarmacked areas, or Botallack (Area A1), where a National Trust tramper (all-terrain mobility scooter) is available.
+If you head over to Caradon Mining District (Area A9) you can visit Liskeard and District Museum to discover the history of the area before heading up to Caradon Hill were you can enjoy the amazing mining landscape from the car or take a stroll around Minions, a village steeped in mining history.
 They are a great way to plan your next visit to sites where there is Access for All.

 If you are heading to Area A10 - the Strolls & Rolls routes in the Tamar Valley National Landscape are a series of stile-free, easy-access walks designed to open up some of the most scenic and nature-rich areas of the Tamar Valley to a wider range of visitors, including those using mobility aids like wheelchairs, pushchairs, and scooters.